-Increasingly, we are lonely and isolated, a bit like gerbils running endlessly on a wheel.
+Increasingly, we are lonely and isolated, a bit like gerbils running endlessly on a revolving wheel.
 What are we doing to ourselves and the generations to come?
-I am so concerned for our children!
+I am so sad for our children!

 “Research of every kind has suggested that media, constantly being indoors, over-entertainment, trying to manage children into little adults, exposure to sexual material and immoral values at an early age, is destroying the soul of children…This stress is wreaking havoc and creating horrendous results on a generation of children who are growing up with emotional adult illnesses at early ages, lower vocabulary, more depression, vastly growing obesity as a childhood disease, and so much more…Children are starving for real life and drowning in the midst of an empty one.” ~Sally Clarkson

-I don’t know that it takes a lot of courage to say that we should avoid being captivated by the world, but it does take courage to actually live out those words, especially to model it before our children.
+I don’t think it takes a lot of courage to say that we should avoid being captivated by the world, but it does take courage to actually live out those words, especially to model it before our children.

 “If you then are risen with Christ, seek [look up at] those things which are above, where Christ sits on the right hand of God.
 Set your affection on things above, not on things on the earth.” ~Col. 3:1-2